microsoft/WhatTheHack/999-SAPonAzure/Student/04-BCDR-with-ANF.md

 SAP S/4 Hana system is fully protected with required IT monitoring, secured & compliance configuration and also with high availabitly for IT component failures.
 However, it is not protected with accidental errors, unintended data discrepencies, data loss / corruption or geographical catastrophies.
 Design and implement BCDR solution for SAP S/4 Hana system by implementing secondary copy of SAP system in another seperate azure region from production region with continuous asynchronous data replication.

 ## Guidelines
+* Item 1
 1. Backup using a temporary solution (HANA native)
+* Item 1a
 a.
 For point-in-time recovery, you need to enable log backups.
+* Item 1b
 b.
 Take your first native HANA full file level backup
 	c.
 This backup is a stop-gap solution until the permanent solution is stood up.
 Also, this will continue to serve as a fallback option.
 2. Backup using a permanent solution (ANF snapshots) :
 	a.
 Assess the backup requirements: